Quick start#

 conda workspace add numpy

-add and remove update the manifest, resolve the affected environments, install into their prefixes, and refresh conda.lock in one go — the same shape as pixi add / pixi remove.
+add and remove update the manifest, install into the affected prefixes, and refresh a complete conda.lock in one go — the same shape as pixi add / pixi remove.

-Add to a specific feature (only environments composing that feature are re-synced):
+Add to a specific feature (only prefixes for environments composing that feature are installed or updated):

 conda workspace add --feature test pytest